 1. Breakfast in bed

-Can’t go to the local cafe for breakfast?
-Bring the breakfast to you!
-Mums don’t even have to leave their bed for this one.
+Heading out to the local cafe for breakfast is always nice, but it isn’t always the most relaxing experience.
+So why not bring the breakfast to Mum!
+She doesn’t have have to leave her bed for this one.
 If the kids are a little young, get Dad to pitch in for the cooking.
 If you’re looking to get a bit more creative in your household, then download our free Breakfast in Bed printable menu.
 Leave it on her nightstand on Saturday night with a pen, so she can write down what she would like.
 Tell her to leave it outside her bedroom, so you don’t wake her in the morning!

 Nothing says ‘I love you’ like special vouchers just for mum.
 You can download our free voucher printables here and spoil mum with future promises.
 From an undisturbed nap to one chore of her choice, mum will love the chance to sit back and relax.
 There’s even space to make up your own!

-High tea not her thing?
-Pack up some food and enjoy a backyard picnic together.
+Pack up some food and enjoy a picnic together – you can even have it right in your own backyard.
 Get out the picnic rug and have everything set up and ready to go before bringing mum out for the surprise.
 You can even put together some fun picnic games to play while you are out there, like Hopscotch or I Spy.
+If you’re wanting to get out and about for the day, then check out our six favourite picnic spots by the water.
 There are so many delicious picnic foods to choose from, so do a browse on Pinterest and pick out your menu before the big day.

 Don’t have the creative energy?
 We’re making it easy!
 Simply download and print our free Mother’s Day card – your kids can colour it in and fill out the ‘All About My Mum’ interview in the middle.
 It’s guaranteed to make her feel gushy!